-If you are a shareholder of record, that is, your shares are registered directly in your name with our transfer agent, American Stock Transfer & Trust Company, LLC, these proxy materials are being sent directly to you by our transfer agent.
-You can vote your shares by attending the Meeting, or by any of the following alternative means: completing and signing a proxy card; or recording your vote over the Internet by following the instructions on the enclosed proxy card.
+If you are a shareholder of record, that is, your shares are registered directly in your name with our transfer agent, Equiniti, these proxy materials are being sent directly to you by our transfer agent.
+You can vote your shares by any of the following alternative means: completing and signing a proxy card; recording your vote over the Internet (at the website www.voteproxy.com) by following the instructions at that website; or attending the Meeting.
 If you vote via the proxy card that has been mailed to you, please be certain to complete, sign and return it in the envelope that was enclosed with it.
-You may change your mind and cancel your proxy card by sending our Company written notice, by signing and returning a proxy card with a later date, or by voting in person or by proxy at the Meeting.
-We will not be able to count a proxy card unless we receive it at our registered Israeli offices at 14 Hakitor Street, PO Box 10347, Haifa Bay, 2624761, Israel, by 4 a.m., Israeli time on December 19, 2018, or our registrar and transfer agent receives it in the enclosed envelope, not later than 11:59 p.m.
-EST on December 18, 2018.
-Internet voting should be submitted by 11:59 p.m.
-EST on December 17, 2018.
+We will not be able to count a proxy card unless we receive it at our registered Israeli offices at 14 Hakitor Street, PO Box 10347, Haifa Bay, 2624761, Israel, by 4:00 a.m., Israeli time, on December 28, 2023, or our registrar and transfer agent receives it in the enclosed envelope, not later than 11:59 p.m.
+EST on December 27, 2023.
+An earlier deadline may apply to Internet voting.
+If you attend the Meeting in person, please be certain to bring proof of ownership of ordinary shares (a copy of your share certificate or a statement showing book-entry shares).